A Guide to the Best Things to Do in Manly

-Beyond walking down the Corso to the beach, what other things there are to do in Manly?
-Well. lots in fact, so much that we live in Sydney and we still find things to do in Manly every time we are visiting.
-Read on for our insider’s guide to what to see, eat, and do in Manly.
+Beyond walking down the Corso from the ferry wharf to the beach, what other things to do in Manly should be on your radar?
+Well, lots in fact, so much that as a Sydneysider and I still find things to do in Manly every time I am visit.
+Here’s my insider’s guide to what to see, eat, and do in Manly.

 - The Insider’s guide to Manly – What to do, see and eat